PlanetLotus/keen5-linux/DESIGN.md

 Left/right movement, jump, pogo, climb and shoot implemented with animations.

 Basic collision implemented against the static tiles.
-No slopes yet, no moving objects yet.
+Sloped tiles are also mostly working but have a few visual problems.

 Physics implemented using floats for integrating position and ints for rendering position.